AlirezaHPC/365-examples-from-JavaScript/README.md

 133: Write a program where the user enters the number of students in the class, then determines that he or she would like the students to be divided into groups.
 A program that says how many groups of n we can create and prints the rest of the students

-134: A program that receives a number of numbers displays their month equivalents.
-If the number entered is outside the range of 1 to 12, the program ends).
+134: A program that receives a number displays their month equivalents.
+If the number entered is outside the range of 1 to 12,show message).
 In this program, month is a number whose equivalent month must be specified.

 135: A program that reads two numbers, if the remainder of dividing each number by another number is zero, displays "yes" and otherwise "no"
 136: The program that reads n, in addition to displaying the following expression, also displays the result of the expression:
 The result of the expression = 1 + 2 + 3 +… + n

-136: A program that reads the number n displays all the multiples of 7 below n
+B: A program that reads the number n displays all the multiples of 7 below n
 137: The program that reads the number n displays all the multiples of 7 below n that none of the digits are 7.
 138: A program that reads the number n and then reads another number k and displays the product of a number less than or equal to the number n multiplied by the number k
 139: The method that receives two numbers as a parameter determines the first few numbers between